 The side chains or sidechains have great relevance because They allow to dynamize in a unique way the operation of the blockchain.
-Eg sidechains can enable the transfer of bitcoins and other cryptocurrencies to other blockchains.
-That is, thanks to the sidechain it would be possible to send BTC, to a sidechain that transforms said BTC to a certain token, and from there it goes to the Ethereum blockchain.
+For example, sidechains can enable the transfer of bitcoins and other cryptocurrencies to other blockchains.
+That is, thanks to the sidechain it would be possible to send BTC to a sidechain that transforms said BTC into a specific token, and from there it goes to the blockchain of Ethereum.

 Likewise, sidechains can increase safety by avoiding problems that have occurred in other projects of altcoins.
 Also, sidechains can be used to add new unique functionalities to a blockchain without the need to alter its protocol.

-Theoretically, sidechains can fix Bitcoin illiquidity, reduce volatility, increase security, reduce market fragmentation, or prevent fraud that has sometimes been observed with altcoin projects.
+Theoretically, sidechains can solve the lack of liquidity in Bitcoin, reduce volatility, increase security, reduce fragmentation of market or avoid fraud that has sometimes been observed with altcoin projects.